Woutitit/woutitit.github.io/analysis/analysis-checklist.md

 ## General tips

 - Frequency wise, what is in the highs, lows and mids and what kind of sounds (transients? sustains? dark? bright?)
+- Reverb and delay.
+How much?
+Automation?
+On what elements (the most)?
+What does it do to the mix?
 - Panning and stereo field.
 What is panned and how much?
 What is stereo and how much?
 - Call and response on a micro and macro scale
 - How harmonic and rhythmic and sound design (other?) consonance and dissonance gets used on micro and macro scale (like having a section end at bar 3 instead of 4 in 4/4 is also dissonance)